SwagOtaku/plugin.video.kaito/README.md

 ## Todo List

 **_Function_**:
-- Watchlist: Automatically mark an anime as completed when the whole series is watched.
-- Watchlist: Want to do a full recode on it sense its very confusing to understand.
 - Tmdb Helper Player: Want to add an Otaku Player for Tmdb Helper.
 (I found ways to get the Anilist ID)
 	- Api Documentation: https://tmdb2anilist.slidemovies.org/
 	- Api TV Shows Example: `https://tmdb2anilist.slidemovies.org/tv/?id=TMDB_ID&s=SEASON`